kolypto/nodejs-apiman/README.md

     `regex` is an alternative RegExp.
 The default is `[^/]+`.

     `proc` is a preprocessor function with two arguments: the request, and the captured value.
+        Like normal params, it also can be a middleware: `function(req, res, next, value)`.

 Example: